flaminiafortuni/FORECAST/README.md

 # FORECAST
-*The text is extracted from Fortuni et al. subm. from the Author*
+*The text is extracted from Fortuni et al. 2023*

-FORECAST is a new flexible and adaptable software package that performs forward modeling of the output of any cosmological hydrodynamical simulations to create a wide range of realistic synthetic astronomical images, thus providing a robust foundation for accurate comparison with observational data.
-With customizable options for filters, field of view size and survey parameters, it allows users to tailor the synthetic images to their specific requirements.
+FORECAST is a new flexible and adaptable software package that performs forward modeling of the output of any cosmological hydrodynamical simulations to create a wide range of realistic synthetic astronomical images.
+With customizable options for filters, size of the field of view and survey parameters, it allows users to tailor the synthetic images to their specific requirements.

+**In few words**
 FORECAST constructs a light-cone centered on the observer's position exploiting the output snapshots of a simulation and computes the observed flux of each simulated stellar element, modeled as a Single Stellar Population, in any chosen set of pass-band filters, including k-correction, IGM absorption and dust attenuation.
 These fluxes are then used to create an image on a grid of pixels, to which observational features such as background noise and PSF blurring can be added.
 This allows to obtain simulated galaxies with realistic morphologies and star formation histories.

 **Pipeline**